michael2012z/BitBible/markdown/KJV/files/Isa.md

 3. The ox knoweth his owner, and the ass his master’s crib: but Israel doth not know, my people doth not consider.

-4. Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the Lord, they have provoked the Holy One of Israel unto anger, they are gone away backward.laden: Heb. of heavinessgone…: Heb. alienated, or, separated
+4. Ah sinful nation, a people laden with iniquity, a seed of evildoers, children that are corrupters: they have forsaken the Lord, they have provoked the Holy One of Israel unto anger, they are gone away backward.

-5. Why should ye be stricken any more? ye will revolt more and more: the whole head is sick, and the whole heart faint.revolt…: Heb. increase revolt
+5. Why should ye be stricken any more? ye will revolt more and more: the whole head is sick, and the whole heart faint.

-6. From the sole of the foot even unto the head there is no soundness in it; but wounds, and bruises, and putrifying sores: they have not been closed, neither bound up, neither mollified with ointment.ointment: or, oil
+6. From the sole of the foot even unto the head there is no soundness in it; but wounds, and bruises, and putrifying sores: they have not been closed, neither bound up, neither mollified with ointment.

-7. Your country is desolate, your cities are burned with fire: your land, strangers devour it in your presence, and it is desolate, as overthrown by strangers.overthrown…: Heb. the overthrow of
+7. Your country is desolate, your cities are burned with fire: your land, strangers devour it in your presence, and it is desolate, as overthrown by strangers.

 8. And the daughter of Zion is left as a cottage in a vineyard, as a lodge in a garden of cucumbers, as a besieged city.